exercism/v3/languages/csharp/exercises/concept/switch-statements/.docs/introduction.md

 The mechanism involves the following keywords: `switch`, `case`, `break` and `default`.

-At their simplest they test a primitive or string and make a decision based on its value.
+At their simplest they test a primitive or string expression and make a decision based on its value.
 For example:

 ```csharp
 string direction = GetDirection();